zzzprojects/learnentityframeworkcore5.com/database-providers/postgresql.md

 PostgreSQL is a general-purpose and object-relational database management system, the most advanced open-source database system.

-* PostgreSQL has been proven to be highly scalable both in the sheer quantity of data it can manage and in the number of concurrent users it can accommodate.
+* PostgreSQL has been proven to be highly scalable both in the sheer quantity of data it can manage and the number of concurrent users it can accommodate.
 * It allows you to add custom functions developed using different programming languages such as C/C++, Java, etc.
 * PostgreSQL requires very minimum maintained efforts because of its stability.

 ### Install Entity Framework Core

 Let's create a new application using the **Console App \(.NET Core\)** template and install [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/).
-[I](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/)t is available as a nuget package and you can install it using **Nuget Package Manager**.
+[I](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/)t is available as a nuget package, and you can install it using **Nuget Package Manager**.

 In the **Package Manager Console** window, enter the following command.